Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 ### Step 5: Get `uf2conv.py`

-Moddable Four uses a modified `Adafruit_nRF52_Bootloader`. `uf2conv.py` is a tool from Microsoft that packages up the final binary for transfer to the device.
+Moddable Four uses a modified [Adafruit nRF52 Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader). `uf2conv.py` is a tool from Microsoft that packages up the final binary for transfer to the device.

 Download [uf2conv.py](https://github.com/microsoft/uf2/blob/master/utils/uf2conv.py) into your new `nRF5` directory.

-Change the access permissions of `uf2conv` using `chmod`.
+Change the access permissions of `uf2conv` (to make it executable) using `chmod`.

 ```text
 chmod 755 uf2conv.py